Areas Along Lexington Biking Trails

 After passing through some winding wooded areas of the trail that offer a break from the sun, you’ll arrive at the village of Lexington.
 A growing community of families, Lexington offers small-town charms and cycling amenities right off the trail.
 Y-Not Cycling and Fitness offers bicycle sales & repair, group rides and events, bike rentals, as well as cycling apparel, accessories, and components you may need during your ride.

 Lexington is a great place to stop for lunch or light refreshment.
 Nickel & Bean offers craft coffees, teas, smoothies, and in-house made baked goods in a beautifully restored brick building that dates back to the 1840’s.
-If your group can’t decide between a stop for food or ice cream, pedal over to the Cup & Cone Café for both!
-For dinner or a late lunch, try The Happy Grape (only open Saturdays for lunch) for delicious flatbreads, or try Lexington’s newest Mexican-Korean fusion dining experience, Tito’s Cantina & Grill.
+If your group can’t decide between a stop for food or ice cream, pedal over to Buck’s Bar and Grill for both!
+For dinner, try The Happy Grape for delicious flatbreads, or try Lexington’s newest Mexican-Korean fusion dining experience, Tito’s Cantina & Grill.

 Lexington has plenty of convenient and free trail parking, fully-plumbed restroom facilities and family-friendly public parks directly adjacent to the B&O Trail.